ubffm/arcapi/gui3/README.rst

 .. image:: ./img/audit-error.png

 In this case we see that the title is already Hebrew and therefore there is no need to convert it.
-Many of the options disapear with error titles, and there is little you can do but reject them.
+Many of the options disappear with error titles, and there is little you can do but reject them.

 Common Audit Features